asquare14/Git-Cheat-Sheet/main.md

 `$ git branch`
 - Check if you're on the right branch.
 Now,you’re on the new branch !
 Commit your changes here.

+`$ git branch -a`
+- To list all the local and as well as the remote branches.

 `$ git branch -d branch-name`
 - Delete branch temporarily